Franz Burda: Business during World War II

-From 1934 to 1937 Burda was a member of the paramilitary National Socialist Motor Corps.
+From 1934 to 1937, Burda was a member of the paramilitary National Socialist Motor Corps.
 His biographer has characterised his involvement with Nazism as essentially commercial and pragmatic, rather than ideological.
 In 1933 he stated publicly that his business did not have any Jewish employees or co-owners, although he would have privately known that statement to be untrue, having intervened on behalf of the Jewish wife of one of his employees.

 He developed his family's small printing business into a large media conglomerate.
 He benefited from "Aryanization" of Jewish property by the Nazi government when in 1938 Burda and partners acquired Großdruckerei, Papiergroßhandlung und Papierwarenwerk Akademiestraße Gebrüder Bauer in Mannheim.
 Its owner Berthold Reiss and fellow shareholders were Jews, and so they were forced to sell the business under Nazi "Aryanization" laws.

 After the acquisition, Burda invited Reiss to stay on at the company to help manage the transition.
 Reiss’s son Hans would later write that the pair established a good working relationship, despite the circumstances of the acquisition.
 Burda interjected on Reiss' behalf when the latter was interned as part of Kristallnacht.
 The Burda and Reiss families developed a friendship after 1945.

 Burda avoided military service himself by obtaining a contract printing maps for the military and using his connections.
-His antisemitic views were evident also in the 1950s.
+His antisemitic views were also alleged in the 1950s.